unni-krishnan-95/copy/_posts/2019-08-22-OSCE-Review.md

 During the time I was working on the third objective, I was fuzzing the forth objective - but had no success.
 Being a little tired and hungry, I decided to write a script that would automate the fuzzing for me.
 With the script completed, I kicked it off and stepped away for an hour to eat and rest.
 Once my break was over I got back and was bestowed by the holy grail of exploit development - "Access Violation".

 I was thrilled!
-Within 15 minutes I got control of EIP and was able to jump into my controlled buffer.
+Within 15 minutes I was able to jump into my controlled buffer.
 I then set off to build a simple python proof of concept to use as my skeleton exploit.
 Now came the hard part, crafting a working exploit that would bestow me with a shell!

 ### 03 x 6AM: That's impossible!